Amar Chitra Katha: Creation and influence

 The above story is the version reported by ACK itself.
 However, Outlook magazine presents a contradicting view, stating that the idea and proposal for Amar Chitra Katha was made by a Bangalore book salesman called G.K.
 Ananthram which led to the first Amar Chitra Katha comics being produced in 1965—in Kannada, not English.
 "The English ACK titles begin from number eleven because the first ten were in Kannada," clarifies Ananthram.
 Kannada is a Dravidian language spoken in Karnataka, India.
 To Ananthram's satisfaction, the 1965 Kannada ACK venture was a great commercial success which led to Mirchandani in the head office in Mumbai pursuing the Amar Chitra Katha idea in English.
 "They brought in Anant Pai" says Ananthram.
 "And he built a wonderful team and a great brand."
 By the late 1970s, it was selling 5 million copies a year and had a peak circulation of about 700,000 a month.
 India Book House started to bring out at least one comic book a month by 1975, and sometimes as many as three.
 While Pai initially wrote the first few stories himself, he soon hired a core team of writers and editors, which included Subba Rao.
 Writers like Margie Sastry, Debrani Mitra and C.R Sharma also joined the creative team of Amar Chitra Katha, with Anant Pai taking on the role of editor and co-writer on most scripts.
-The illustrators were Ram Waeerkar, who illustrated the first issue of Amar Chitra Katha, Krishna, Dilip Kadam, C. M. Vitankar, Pratap Mullick and Yusuf Lien aka Yusuf Bangalorewala.
+The illustrators were Ram Waeerkar, who illustrated the first issue of Amar Chitra Katha, Krishna, Dilip Kadam, C. M. Vitankar, Pratap Mullick and Yusuf Lien Yusuf Bangalorewala.

 On 1 October 2025, ACK's main warehouse, located in Bhiwandi, burned for four days and resulted in the destruction of over 600,000 units of inventory, including ACK and Tinkle comics, special edition box sets, and merchandise.
 It happened during the festival month of 2025.
 The blaze consumed lakhs of original positives, which are the hand-drawn line-art on transparent film, for approximately 200 of the earliest ACK comic titles.
 These original hard copies of the positives were never auctioned, so we can never know their market value.
 But they have been digitally archived.
 The fire consumed original artwork for classics like Krishna, Rama, The Pandava Princes, Savitri, Prithviraj Chauhan, and Shivaji Maharaj, marking the permanent loss of a significant part of the company's history as well as post-independence Indian history.
 Despite the setback, the company plans to expand its business to apparel, board books, licensing and digital subscriptions, chapter books and figurines on their online portals.

+In May 2026, Aman Srivastava replaced Preeti Vyas as CEO of Amar Chitra Katha.